ktomari/DeltaResidentsSurvey/README.md

 ## Navigation

 * /admin - This directory contains miscellaneous code for administering this repository.
 It does not contain DRS data relevant code.

+* /docs - Files for the GitHub Page and documentation.
+You can download these directly, or view them rendered on the [project webpage](https://ktomari.github.io/DeltaResidentsSurvey/).

 ## Versions & Dependencies